Skip to product information

 • Wooden plane blades welcome

-• 1-2 additional chisels (sharpening additional chisels with be dependent on time and progress)
+• 1-2 additional chisels (sharpening additional chisels will depend on time and progress)

 Class Policies, Liability Waiver, & Cancellations